lucas-nguyen-17/SeleniumTipsEBook/README.md

 # SeleniumWebdriver e-Book

 ## Preface
 - The following pointers/tricks are written based on my experience with Java+Selenium web driver.
-And few pointers I learnt from reading Selenium Web driver books.
+Few pointers I learnt from reading Selenium Web driver books.
 I have applied these tips successfully in my job.

 - This document helps any SDET(Software Developer Engineer Test) who is experienced in writing test code with Se-Webdriver.
 - The below tips are written in Java so I expect that readers knows Core Java.